Who we are

 Robert Pask – Policy Adviser

-Robert has extensive experience and knowledge of Australian politics and the disability sector.
+Robert (he/him) has extensive experience and knowledge of Australian politics and the disability sector.
 He has played a key role in promoting a policy focus on job retention for people with chronic illness and disability.

 Through his voluntary involvement with boards including the Chronic Illness Alliance and the Consumer Health Forum, Robert has brought into focus the growing cost of healthcare for people with chronic illness using pharmaceuticals and other health programs.